 Christelle Mbia Ndaye is a Senior Supplier Quality Engineer at Zimmer Biomet Canada (Zimmer CAS).
 She has 8 years of experience working in the Medical and Pharmaceutical industries as a Technical Operations Specialist, Equipment and System Validation Specialist, and Auditor.
 She is a proud restaurant owner and aspires to use her wide experience to support women in her native Congo.

 Sandrine Luvisa has over 13 years of professional experience in Marketing, Sales and Client Experience in France, Canada and Africa.
 She enjoys working with great people and learning new things.
 Helping women and children has always been a part of her.

 She feels blessed to be part of this big challenge, knowing that all these women are delivering safely.

-Nicole Freire, MPH is an Operations and Implementation Officer at ICAP at Columbia University.
+Nicole Freire, MPH is a former Operations and Implementation Officer at ICAP at Columbia University.

 Juliette Hernandez, MPH is a former Public Health Advisor at NYC Health + Hospitals.

 CONTENT CREATION INTERN

 Makayla Freire is an undergraduate student focused on International Studies in the Netherlands.